 DNA database operation costs include purchasing new hardware, software and maintenance of old and new hardware/software.
-In 2009, a total of \$100,563.17 was spent to buy hardware and software for DNA database operations.
+In 2010, a total of \$29,998.75 was spent to buy software for DNA database operations.
+No additional hardware was purchased in this report year for DNA database purposes.

 Item Expense

-Hardware \$7,263.00
+Hardware 0.00

-Software \$93,300.17
+Software 29,998.75

-Maintenance \$0.00
+Maintenance 0.00

-Total DNA database operation Cost \$100,563.17
+Total DNA database operation Cost 29,998.75